2025 Diversity for Success Seminar

 Kelly Grisby Jones, Perez Morris, Columbus, OH

-Elizabeth Sorensen Brotten, Foley & Mansfield, Minneapolis, MN
+Elizabeth Sorensen Brotten, Foley & Mansfield, Minneapolis, MNI

 12:30 p.m.
 DRI Awards Luncheon